atlarge-research/opencraft/README.md

 ![](https://atlarge.ewi.tudelft.nl/gitlab/opencraft/opencraft/badges/development/pipeline.svg)

-## Configuration and setup for the Opencraft messaging system
+# Configuration and setup for the Opencraft messaging system

 Opencraft allows you to configure the messaging system.
 The messaging system in Opencraft determines the way the communication occurs between the client and server.
 For instance, it determines to which clients each message needs to be sent and it determines how this communication takes place.
 The messaging systems consists of the following three core parts: a broker, policy and filter.
 These three parts can all be configured.

 The broker ensures that all subscribers that are interested in a specific topic receive all messages that are related to that topic.
 The policy decides which topics get created and who is subscribed to each topic.
 And the filter filters out messages to subscribers if they are not supposed to receive them.
 For instance, a client is not supposed to receive their own block break animation message, because it will result in visual glitches when breaking a block.

-### Broker configuration and setup
+## Broker configuration and setup

-The configuration options can be editted in the `opencraft.yml` file located in the `config` folder of the server.
+The configuration options can be edited in the `opencraft.yml` file located in the `config` folder of the server.
 This section wil provide more information about how to configure each broker for Opencraft.

+All the brokers for Opencraft fall into one of two categories.
+Java Message System (JMS) brokers and Channel brokers.
+The main difference between JMS brokers and Channel brokers is that the JMS brokers are run in a separate process, while the Channel brokers are run internally in the Opencraft server.
+See the following sections for more information about the different brokers.

+### JMS brokers

+As mentioned previously, the JMS brokers use and implement the [JMS API](https://www.oracle.com/technical-resources/articles/java/intro-java-message-service.html).
+The advantage of JMS is that only the underlying backend has to change and not the entire broker, whenever you want to use a different backend.

+The JMS brokers are run in a separate process.
+This even allows the brokers to be run on a different machine than the server.
+The main disadvantage of this approach is that there are extra serialization and deserialization steps required compared to the Channel brokers.
+The advantage of this approach is that the Opencraft server and the brokers can scale independently.
+For instance, both backends currently available for the JMS broker can scale over multiple machines.

-#### ActiveMQ broker
+#### ActiveMQ

 The ActiveMQ broker uses [ActiveMQ](https://activemq.apache.org/) under the hood to manage the communication.
 ActiveMQ runs separately from the Opencraft server and thus needs to be setup separately.

-##### ActiveMQ Setup

 To setup ActiveMQ follow [these instructions](https://activemq.apache.org/getting-started) for ActiveMQ version 5.15.

-##### ActiveMQ Configuration
+Once you have setup ActiveMQ you can start configuring it.

-The broker has the following configuration options for ActiveMQ.
-These options can be editted in the `opencraft.yml` file located in the `config` folder of the server.
+The ActiveMQ broker has the following configuration options.
+These options can be edited in the `opencraft.yml` file located in the `config` folder of the server.

 ```yaml
 opencraft: